Graphegon/CoinBLAS/README.md

 binary files.
 At the moment there are 3 files per block, so a full graph load will save 1.5M files.
 The directory layout is partitioned 256 ways on last two hex characters of the block's hash.

-# Usage

-There are three modes of the program, initializing, importing, and querying.

-Initializing downloads all the block meta information from BigQuery and stores it in a local PostgreSQL database.
-This will cost a few dollars.

-After initialization, you can choose the month or block ranges you want to import from BigQuery.
-This is a highly variable cost from a few dollars for a single month to >$500 to import the whole chain.

-Once initialized and imported, the graphs can be loaded into RAM and queried through the Python API.
-The PostgreSQL schema also provides a simple SQL interface to the metadata for mapping numeric ids to addresses and hashes.

 # Intro